Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Results

 \section{Results}

-We present our simulation results for the TIDSI model: first for the coarsening dynamics and then for the dynamics in equilibrium.
+We present our simulation results for the TIDSI model in one dimension: first for the coarsening dynamics and then for the dynamics in equilibrium.
+Note that by dynamics, we mean the time-dependent properties that we study via the MC simulation.
 However, before that, it is instructive to compare the critical line of the TIDSI model with that of the TIDSI-CL model.